23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Aerflo

 If their recycling bin is constantly overflowing with seltzer cans, this will be a lifesaver.
-Instead of investing in an expensive, counter-hogging carbonator, this one works inside an average-sized water bottle, allowing for bubbly bevvies on the go.
+Instead of investing in an expensive, counter-hogging carbonator, this gadget works inside an average-sized water bottle, allowing for bubbly bevvies on the go.
 Simply fill, spritz, and shake for cold, crisp carbonation.

 $76 at Aerflo